Mesa Divorce Lawyer

 - A child’s ability to adjust to a new home, school, or social circle

 - The mental and physical health of all involved parties

-- The wishes of a child who lacks sufficient age or maturity to provide their own opinion
+- The wishes of a child who is of sufficient age and maturity to provide their own opinion

-A Mesa divorce attorney could help identify your goals before entering litigation and fight to promote your rights during the process.
+A Mesa dissolution attorney could help identify your goals before entering litigation and fight to promote your rights during the process.

 What to Expect from Divorce Litigation

 Every divorce in Mesa begins when someone files a petition with the court to hear their legal grounds for dissolution, according to AZ Rev Stat §25-314.
 The filing party does not need to cite a specific reason for a divorce, but the courts need to see that a marriage is irretrievably broken before they can grant a final decree.
 There is no separate process for an uncontested divorce.